 Underpinning the curriculum at all levels are the courses offered in Religious Education, which is a compulsory core subject at Sacred Heart College.
-The College also offers Achievement Standards in Religious Education under NCEA at Levels 1, 2 and 3.

-Performing arts and culture
+Performing Arts and Culture

-Art and cultural activities provide opportunities for students to develop a sense of belonging, to support and encourage others, to learn about leadership, create group spirit and resolve conflict.
-Students begin to understand how to interact constructively with others while working towards a common goal.
-They also learn and perfect their own individual skills and talents.
+Art and cultural activities provide opportunities for students to develop a sense of belonging, to support and encourage others, to learn about leadership, create group spirit and perfect their own individual skills and talents.
 At Sacred Heart College, all students are strongly encouraged to participate in a cultural or service group, or they can join one of our many bands.